-lenge that concerns 2 billion workers all over way, cooperatives become a concrete alterthe world and that involves, on average, 25% native for undeclared workers to formally undeclared work since the early 2000s.
-Stud- to tackling undeclared work, cooperatives ies and policy on undeclared work show that propose different solutions depending on the the only way to tackle it effectively is to use a target group.
-Even if the primary purpose of holistic approach, which is a combination of the studied cooperatives is to provide formal deterrence and compliance-based measures and decent employment to their members, that involve all the social partners and key they seem to be particularly flexible and offer services and solutions tailored to the context and the problems to be solved.
-Thanks to this In this context, starting from 11 case stud- flexible approach, cooperatives tend to try to ies of worker and social cooperatives and ensure good employment for workers, even cooperatives of independent workers, in this during economic downturns such as the one report we have also observed how coopera- caused by Covid-19.
-This is also one of the tives can effectively contribute to addressing reasons why cooperatives have shown resilthe issue of undeclared work in Europe.
-For increase in times of Covid-19 and thus experts vulnerable and precarious workers who are expect cooperatives to become more comforced into undeclared work due to their lim- monplace in the economic and labour market ited bargaining power, joining or forming a crisis resulting from the Covid-19 pandemic
+Just as there is no one-size-fits-all approach to tackling undeclared work, cooperatives propose different solutions depending on the target group.
+Even if the primary purpose of the studied cooperatives is to provide formal and decent employment to their members, they seem to be particularly flexible and offer services and solutions tailored to the context and the problems to be solved.
+Thanks to this flexible approach, cooperatives tend to try to ensure good employment for workers, even during economic downturns such as the one caused by Covid-19.
+This is also one of the reasons why cooperatives have shown resilience in times of Covid-19 and thus experts expect cooperatives to become more commonplace in the economic and labour market crisis resulting from the Covid-19 pandemic (Eurofound, 2020).